Innoactive/Hub-Tutorial-Unity-Project/README.md

 Run the application move around and open your menu.
 You will see a new entry at the end of the list.
 Navigate to it and make use of the three newly added menu functions.

 **Solution:** Find the implemented script, menu and the cleaned scene in _ChapterSolutions/Chapter-8_Use-Main-Menu.unitypackage_.

+## <a name="Chapter9"></a>**Chapter 9** _Innoactive Hub_ Backend Setup

+This chapter is all about setting up your _Innoactive Hub_ Backend and how to make use of it.

+_Note:_ Get your credentials or you will not have access to the _Web Management Console_.

+There are two ways to configure your client settings, the settings you need to make to have actual access.

+First and recommended option is to open up the SDK Setup Wizard again and fill in the _Hub Client Credentials_.
+You get the Hub URL, the client Id as well as the secret from your _Innoactive_ contact person.
+The values you enter here will be copied into the client config file (```Project > Config > client-config.json```) which is also the second option.
+You can just include everything in this file directly without making use of the Wizard.

+Enable the _[HUB-LOGIN-CHECK]_ object in your scene and open up the Hub-Settings in your project.
+Include your provided reality into the _Editor Reality Id_ field.

+> A reality is one _unique_ version of your application.
+You can kinda see realities as parallel universes.
+While in Reality A you have three pens, a flashlight and some drawings floating around, in reality B you only moved your box right next to the wall and have a measuring tape to check the distance to your table.
+Both realities build upon the same basic scene/application and exist next to each other but the states of the objects are different.
+This allows multiple people to work within the same application without interfering with each other.

+Start your application and open your menu.
+You will see new entries which you can only use when you have access to the backend.
+Spawn some models, images, sounds and/or videos from the backend just like you did with _local_ resources.
+To populate your scene with your own objects open up your _Web Management Console_ (WMC) online and upload a new model.
+When you are all done run the application again and see how your just added object is already available in the menu without changing the application at all.

+**Solution:** Find the scene with activated login check in _ChapterSolutions/Chapter-9_Innoactive_Hub_Backend_Setup.unitypackage_. _Note:_ You still need to setup your client config credentials by hand.

+## <a name="Chapter10"></a>**Chapter 10** Persistence

+Persistence is the idea of loading and saving states of the current environment and one of the most important concepts of the _Innoactive Hub_.
+We call those states _Spaces_ or more precisely _persistent Spaces_.
+You can see a space as a save state/game of your current environment.
+Therefore, a space can be saved as well as loaded and will be uploaded to the _Innoactive Hub_ Backend to use at a different time.

+To get into more detail, a space has objects and those objects have properties.
+Each property defines a special state of the object like location, physics, color, grabbability etc. By default all spawned objects are persisted.
+Thereby, the _PersistenceManager_ acts as the central component.
+You can save a space explicitly through the menu.
+By default a space is saved when you leave your environment or quit your application.

+_Note:_ Find more information in our official [documentation](http://docs.hub.innoactive.de/articles/persistence.html).

+### Save, Load and Reset

+Loading is done by the _SceneNavigationManager_ which has actions to load a certain space by Id but typically the last saved space is loaded.
+While being in multi-user every user in the same room loads the same space.

+So far for the theory, in practice the goal of this chapter is to first save a space, see how it shows up in the WMC and then load it again via the menu.
+Additionally, the flashlight from chapter 6 will be persisted and you will learn how to switch between scenes without losing the changes made before.

+Let's start by spawning some tools and moving them around.
+Then open the menu and save your space.
+Check your WMC and see how it shows up there.
+But we cannot load it yet.

+As said before, the loading will be done through a new menu button.
+Start editing your _TutorialMenu_ XML description from chapter 8 and include _SpacesMenu_ which extends _Hub.SpacesMenu_, just like we did with the _ToolsMenu_ before.
+Include two new buttons, one for actually loading a space and one for resetting your current space to the original state.

+First the loading: Create a default button with Id _Load_.
+As a condition make sure the user is logged into the _Innoactive Hub_ Backend.
+This makes the button only visible if the condition is met.
+Next add a _CommandBehaviour_ with a _NavigationActionCommand_ and loading the last revision of the given Unity scene as action.
+For scene use the name of your scene (_TutorialScene_).
+Additionally, make sure the command is only executed locally, so not every other user is forced into the loaded space, and it is not automatically saved when the space is left.
+As description for this icon use _Load_ and as icon the _Icon_Menu_Download_ which you can find at ```Menu > Icons > Icon_Menu_Download```.

+Resetting your space is similar to loading.
+Again, create a new default button with the same condition and the same command behaviour and the same command type.
+Make sure it is also only executed for the local player, in the same scene as before and do not save when leaving the space.
+But for the action make sure this time only the local unity scene is loaded.
+Call this button _Reset_ and give it the _HomeIcon_ which you can find in the same folder as the other one.

+Save your XML file and start your application.
+Choose _Load_ to load the previously saved state and you will see that your objects will be where you left them before.
+Now reset your space, load again, reset again and finally save.
+Now your empty space is your last saved space.

+### Make tools persistent

+As you might have seen your flashlight tool keeps it position but not its last set state and spread angle.